// used for Facebook verification ?>

 The biggest MIA show: popular Paramount Network drama Yellowstone, which streams exclusively on Peacock.
 If you’re looking for Kevin Costner’s Sons of Anarchy on a Ranch, it’s not on Paramount+.
 A close runner-up: former CBS series The Big Bang Theory (it’s on HBO Max).

-The Paramount+ live TV streaming channels are composed of CBS (your local station), CBSN (24/7 news), CBS Sports HQ (around-the-clock sports analysis and live games), and ET Live (Entertainment Tonight on a perpetual loop).
+The Paramount+ live TV streaming channels (Premium plan only) are composed of CBS (your local station), CBSN (24/7 news), CBS Sports HQ (around-the-clock sports analysis and live games), and ET Live (Entertainment Tonight on a perpetual loop).

 The Paramount+ roster of exclusive originals is small but growing, and includes critical hits like The Good Fight, Why Women Kill, and the latest adaptation of Stephen King’s The Stand.
 There’s also a trifecta of excellent Star Trek series, and new crime thriller, Coyote.

 On the other side of the reviews, Jordan Peele’s Twilight Zone revival has received mixed reactions, and so-so series Strange Angel and Tell Me a Story were both canceled after two seasons.
 Apart from a few gems, the value of Paramount+ isn’t in the originals.